Chantuu/Library_API/README.md

 - `PATCH /admin` - Change admin account details (Admin Only) (JWT Auth)
 - `DELETE /admin/users/:id` - Delete Specific User (Admin Only) (JWT Auth)

+### Swagger Documentation

+- `/docs` - Show SwaggerUI Documentation

 ## License

 This project is licensed under **MIT License.**

+## Credits

+Thank you for showing your interest and checking out this project.
+Be sure to check out my other projects on [my Github account](https://github.com/Chantuu).